YuqiDai/WrapUp4SecurityBasics/README.md

-# Wrap Up for Secure Basics
+# Wrap Up for Security Basics
 These are brief introductions to basics knowledge related to `cyber security`.
 The author :shipit: concluded these materials refering to the teaching sliders in :mortar_board: NTU :mortar_board:.

 | Folder Name  | Content |